Criminal Speeding in Arizona – Frequently Asked Questions

 See A.R.S.
 28-701.02(A) for the specific language of the law.

-Defending A Criminal Speeding Ticket
+How Do You Defend A Criminal Speeding Ticket in Arizona?

 Legal Issues: